luk3yx/miniirc/README.md

 [GitHub](https://github.com/luk3yx/miniirc/issues) or
 [GitLab](https://gitlab.com/luk3yx/miniirc/issues).

+*If you are using Python 3.4 or an older version of Python, I strongly recommend updating.*

 ## Deprecations

 miniirc v2.0.0 may never be released, however if it is the following breaking changes will be made:

- - The `colon` keyword argument to `Handler` and `CmdHandler` will default to `False` instead of `True`.
  - Internal-only attributes `irc.handlers`, `irc.sock`, and `irc.sendq`
     (please do not use these) will be renamed.
 Again, please do not use these.
- - Unspecified hostmasks will be an empty string instead of the command.
-Don't rely on this "feature" if possible, simply ignore the hostmask if you do not need it.
  - `irc.ns_identity` may be stored as a tuple instead of a string, for example `('username', 'password with spaces')` instead of `'username password with spaces'`.
 Both formats are currently accepted and will be accepted in the `ns_identity` keyword argument.
  - Python 3.4 support *may* be dropped.
 If you are using Python 3.4, I recommend updating to a more recent version of Python.
+ - The `colon` keyword argument to `Handler` and `CmdHandler` will default to `False` instead of `True`.
+ - Unspecified hostmasks will be an empty string instead of the command.
+Don't rely on this "feature" if possible, simply ignore the hostmask if you do not need it.

 ## Working examples/implementations

-Here is a list of some (open-source) bots using miniirc, in alphabetial order:
+Here is a list of some (open-source) bots using miniirc, in alphabetical order:

  - [irc-rss-feed-bot] - Posts RSS entry titles and shortened URLs to IRC channels. *Python 3.7+*